 Important notes: This guide does not override the Listing Rules ("Rules") and is not a substitute for legal, regulatory, tax, financial or any other advice from qualified professional advisers.
 If there is any conflict or inconsistency between this guide and the Rules, the Rules prevail.
-You may consult the Listing Department Division on a confidential basis for an interpretation of the Rules, or this guide.
+You may consult the Listing Division on a confidential basis for an interpretation of the Rules, or this guide.
 The information contained in this guide on foreign laws, regulations and market practices is based on that provided to us by potential listing applicants, listing applicants, listed issuers, their respective advisers or officials from the relevant jurisdiction.
 We have not separately verified this information nor have we updated this information since its receipt.
-We will revise this guide to reflect changes in this information only when notified of these changes.